 In a way, I thought that the Grand-Ducal palace was a great symbol of modern Luxembourg.
 Even though we only spent three days in the country, I was surprised by how friendly and village-like it felt.
 The capital only has 120,000 residents, only 35% of which is Luxembourgish – people must know one another, I thought.

 On my flight home, I read an article that proved that to be true.
-One of Luxembourg City’s few homeless men was sittingg under a porch without shoes, when he was spotted by the Prime Minister.
+One of Luxembourg City’s few homeless men was sitting under a porch without shoes, when he was spotted by the Prime Minister.
 Oh, Tom!
 What happened to you?
 The prime minister asked.
 My shoes were stolen last night, Tom said.
 The prime minister told him to wait just a second, and went off to buy a pair of new shoes for him.
-The anecdote went viral thanks to a local expat blogger, An American in Luxembourg.

 There aren’t many countries in the world where the Prime Minister knows homeless people by name and takes time to help them out.
 This, in a nutshell, was Luxembourg for me.
 A small community, where people know and care for one another.